mreinstein/collision-2d/README.md

 plural forms imply a collection. e.g., `segments-segment-ovelap` checks one line segment against a set of line segments.
 If there is more than one collision, the closest collision is set in the `contact` argument.

-"indexed" tests are the same as their non-indexed forms, except they take in an array of segment indexes to use.
+"indexed" tests are the same as their non-indexed forms, except they take in an array of segment indices to use.
 These are nice in that you can avoid having to build large arrays of line segments every frame, if you have things like dynamic line segments (platforms) or have a spatial culling algorithm that selects line segments to include.

 ## credits